 4. If you still have not identified a repository after checking all of the above, archive your data with the University

 Research data from any University of Edinburgh research project may be deposited with the Research Data Service:

-- Edinburgh DataShare is our open research data repository for datasets under 100 GB.
+- Edinburgh DataShare is our open access data repository for data items under 100 GB.
 Depositing is free of charge.
-DataShare is a trustworthy repository, holding the Data Seal of Approval and with a pending application for the more recent CoreTrustSeal certification.
+DataShare is a trustworthy repository, holding the CoreTrustSeal certification.

-- If your dataset is over 100 GB or must be restricted-access only, Edinburgh DataVault may be suitable, with capacity to handle multi-terabyte datasets.
+- If your research project data totals over 100 GB or must be restricted-access only, Edinburgh DataVault may be suitable, with capacity to handle multi-terabyte datasets.
 A fee will be charged where a project has deposited over 100 GB.

 These repositories are not restricted to any discipline and are available for all researchers to use.